lukeguppy/TwitchChecker/README.md

 # TwitchChecker

 ## Overview
-TwitchChecker is a simple Python application that monitors specified Twitch channels and notifies the user when they go live.
+TwitchChecker is a Python application that monitors specified Twitch channels and notifies the user when they go live.
 The notification window allows users to open the live stream or dismiss the notification.

 ![alt text](example.png "Example")